List of television stations in Samoa: CGTN (CCTV-9)

-China's state-run broadcaster, China Global Television Network (China Central Television 9), relays its content on Samoa's free to air ultra-high frequency.
-It carries international and Chinese programmes that are in the English language.
+China's state-run broadcaster, China Global Television Network (formerly CCTV-9), rebroadcasts its content on Samoa's free-to-air ultra-high frequency.
+It carries international and Chinese programs in the English language.
 It debuted in Samoa in 2005.
 The retransmission is part of a deal struck with (then) SBC-TV in return for the supply of some satellite reception and transmission equipment to SBC-TV by China.
+TV1 Samoa, through its parent company Samoa Quality Broadcasting, is still responsible for the relay.

+TV9

+TV9 was approved in 2019 and is owned by the government of Samoa's Broadcasting Services Division, long after the 2008 privatization of SBC.
+As of September 2024, TV9 airs local programmes, news from Australia's ABC, music videos and feature films.
+The channel was responsible for the television production of CHOGM 2024.

+Subscription television

+Vodafone Samoa owns an IPTV service (Moana TV) while the Digicel Group operates the regional service Sky Pacific.

 Ceased television stations

 Samoa Broadcasting Corporation (SBC)

 SBC was Samoa's public television and radio broadcaster created by an act of Parliament in 2003, replacing the old Western Samoa Broadcasting Department.
 This government entity include both the former Televise Samoa (established in 1993) & Radio 2AP (established in 1929).

-It was then privatised by the Samoan government in late 2008 with the exception of the AM station, Radio 2AP.
+The Samoan government then privatized it in late 2008 except the AM station, Radio 2AP.

-One of its biggest projects it carried out in its short life-span as SBC has been the international television coverage broadcast in cooperation with TVNZ Pacific News Service, Maori TV & TV3 Samoa of the late Royal Highness, Malietoa Tanumafili II's State Funeral as well as the South Pacific Games first live broadcast coverage in Apia 2007.
+Among the biggest projects carried out in its short life-span as SBC were the international television coverage of the state funeral of Malietoa Tanumafili II, broadcast in cooperation with TVNZ, Whakaata Māori and TV3 Samoa as well as the 2007 South Pacific Games' live broadcast coverage in Apia.

+TV Graceland

+TV Graceland was a Christian station, established in 1997, three years after Graceland FM, and broadcast from the Rhema Christian Center in Apia.
+The key figures of the radio and TV operation were Ricky and Marge Meredith.
+To operate the television station, the Merediths gained support from the Trinity Broadcasting Network to assist in the building of three transmitters.
+It was expected that in September 1997, TV Graceland would have all of its transmitters operational and also receivable in American Samoa via overspill.
+There were concerns among locals that the station would bring American lifestyles, giving viewers the impression that Americans were wealthier.
+The channel did not carry commercial advertising, unlike Televise Samoa.

 O Lau TV

-A new Samoan free to air TV station established and first went on air in early 2006.
+A new Samoan free to air TV station was established and first aired in early 2006.
 It ceased operation in October 2007.
 The channels (10 and 11) are now used by EFKS-TV, a commercial channel operated by The Congregational Christian Church of Samoa.